Spicy Tamarind Chutney

 Produced by Aimee Nishitoba; Photography by Christie Vuong; Recipes by Suzanne Barr; Food Styling by Eshun Mott; Prop Styling by Nicole Billark

-A sweet and spicy dipping sauce versatile enough to be shared on every dish from the menu.
-The fresh cilantro helps cool your palate and offers an herbaceous finale.—Suzanne Barr
+A versatile, sweet and spicy dipping sauce.
+The fresh cilantro cools the palate and offers an herbaceous finale.

 Ingredients